shk-saleh/Strassen-Algo/README.md

 2. Perform multiplication using:
 3. Traditional method
 4. Strassen Algorithm
-5.

 Show computation time for both methods

 📌 How to Run

-Clone the repository
+1. Clone the repository

-Navigate to client and run:
+2. Navigate to client and run:

-bash
-Copy
-Edit
-npm install && npm start
+<code>npm install && npm start</code>
-Navigate to server and run:
+3. Navigate to server and run:

-bash
-Copy
-Edit
-npm install && node index.js
+<code>npm install && node index.js</code>

+If you just want to test algo in compiler you can text cpp file by just copying the code from this repo.
-Ensure C++ environment is set up to compile and run strassen.cpp
+**Note: C++ environment is set up to compile and run strassen.cpp**